On This Blog

 Except I play all the roles — the troubleshooter, the subordinate, the boss, and the rest of the office — and I would have to fire myself!

 Drupal, however, has unrivalled functionality, once you get past the learning curve.
-Drupal enabled me to create, for example, the DOGE timeline (see the sidebar), with which I can date, quote, tag, and search all the DOGE media coverage I can aggregate in the form of a table sorted by date.
-This is an ongoing project — I’m missing some real horror stories from the first days, and my coverage of court cases is poor — but I’m already convinced that DOGE was and is truly vile, and now I have the goods to back that up (as does any other reader, or writer, who uses the timeline as a resource).
+Drupal allows me to write the way I want to write.
+Drupal enabled me to create, for example, the DOGE timeline (see the sidebar), with which I can date, quote, tag, and search all the DOGE media coverage I could aggregate in the form of a table sorted by date.
+This is an ongoing project, but I’m already convinced that DOGE was and is truly vile, and now I have the goods to back that up (as does any other reader, or writer, who uses the timeline as a resource).
+Worse, DOGE is already metatasizing.
 So Drupal enables the Jackpot to deliver a unique service to readers.
-Other candidates for a timeline may occur; bird flu, for example, or ICE, as adding to the DOGE timeline turns into routine maintenance, and if time permits — volunteers?
+Other candidates for a timeline may occur; bird flu, heaven forfend, or militarization (including ICE), as adding to the DOGE timeline turns into routine maintenance, and if time permits — volunteers?

 NOTES

-[1] I would characterize Substack as blog-adjacent, rather than a blogging platform per se, since it has only some of the features that I urge all blogs must have.
-First, Substack uses a subscription model; it’s not free, and it doesn’t accept donations.
+4 I would characterize Substack as blog-adjacent, rather than a blogging platform per se, since it has only some of the features that I urge all blogs must have.
+First, Substack uses a subscription model; in principle, it deprecates free content, and it doesn’t accept donations.
 Second, Substack’s tools for creating content are god-awful, and give the writer virtually no creative control.
 (You need a separate app to create a table?
 Really?)
 Third, Substack is a platform; unlike WordPress, you can’t install it on your own server.
-That raises the possibility of enshittification.
+That raises the possibility — the inevitability — of enshittification.